 Who is Dhanalakshmi Sekar

-At the 2021 Federation Cup, Tamil Nadu sprinter Dhanalakshmi Sekar toppled three Indian sprint queens in as many days.
+At the 2021 Federation Cup in March, Tamil Nadu sprinter Dhanalakshmi Sekar toppled three Indian sprint queens in as many days.

 Dhanalakshmi’s second feat also saw her break the legendary PT Usha’s meet record at the Federation Cup in 200m, set 23 years back – about a year before she was born.